 I am part of the national working group public relations for Scientists for Future Austria.
-Further, I am actively involved within my regional group of Tyrol and Vorarlberg, where I support the organisation of events, social media, and public outreach.
+Further, I am actively involved within the regional group of Tyrol and Vorarlberg, where I support the organisation of events, social media, and public outreach.

-With the Riders Alliance of Protect our Winters Germany we spread awareness about climate change and sustainable outdoor sports.
+With the Riders Alliance of Protect our Winters Germany, we spread awareness about climate change and sustainable outdoor sports.

 By joining Act on Collective Transition for Summits I commit myself to a 10% reduction in personal CO2 emissions every year to protect the environment as a climber.

-PhD student in Ecology
+PhD in Ecology

 Certificated Carbon Literacy Training